 We currently have a placement that was almost definitely going to move towards adoption for us, but ended up turning into a reunification.
 It was really hard to accept the change at first, but it is not about our family getting anything out of this (although how can I express how much we've already received from this child?), but rather it’s about how we can support this child and his family.
 Our hope is to continue a relationship with the birth family once he is back at home.

 Our two children, now five and three, have also been a great part of our foster care journey so far.
 They both have been nothing but excited to be involved in these kid’s lives.
 We were riding in the car one day talking about our situation and feeling a bit down, when my five year old son said, “Mom, it's okay.
 Foster care isn't about getting kids.
 Its about loving people."

 I want the world to know that you can be involved in foster care no matter who you are or how old you are.
 We were a young family with a simple home and hearts that wanted to serve.
 If you have the desire to:

-Know that you can!
-You can be involved in helping extend love vulnerable people.
+…know that you can!
+You can be involved in helping extend love to vulnerable people.
 It is doable even with your small home and your own family and your current job.
 It simply takes the faith to say yes.

 If you are interested in getting involved in foster care, my advice is to go to the nearest informational meeting and just get going on the process.
 If it's not where you're supposed to be, it will be clear, but otherwise, go for it and see what happens.
 I think it’s important to remember that you can also care for the social workers and birth parents and everyone involved in the case.

 I'm so grateful that we got involved in foster care.
-Our family has remained pretty simple with the addition of foster care.
 We educate our kids at home, we maintain our hobbies (photography for him, vintage clothing for me, we go on dates (Baltimore is our date night city!), we have friends over for drinks, and we go on road trips.
-Foster care has woven itself into our normal, everyday lives and we are thrilled to be a foster family.
+Foster care has woven itself into our new normal, everyday lives and we are thrilled to be a foster family.